GuidanceOfGrace/CLASSIC-Fallout4/Readme.md

 (Future updates will likely take much longer due to lack of feedback / data for some crash errors.)
 (Porting Auto-Scanner to Skyrim will be next.
 If you're reading this and want to help, let me know.)

+5.25
+* MAIN SCRIPT *
+- Added detection for 4 new mods with community patches and solutions.
+- Removed and refactored some unnecessary code for optimization purposes.
+- Auto-Scanner will now try to check itself for updates from the GitHub page each time you run it.
+- Fixed several oversights regarding plugin detection if Auto-Scanner detects that *loadorder.txt* exists.
+- Fixed wrong description while FCX Mode is enabled when changing F4EE from FALSE to TRUE in Buffout4.toml.
+- Auto-Scanner now checks if important mods and fixes are installed.
+Can't believe I didn't implement this sooner...

 5.15
 * MAIN SCRIPT *
 - Auto-Scanner is now available on GitHub! https://github.com/GuidanceOfGrace/Buffout4-CLAS